 My recommendation number 1

 However, you can make the decision in your life to quit working for any boss/company and start your own business on the internet.
 Imagine to be your own boss and be working from home!
 The opportunity for each of us is nearer then you think, the internet giving us endless possibilities.
 Anyone of us can do it, in fact I started building an internet business some time ago.
 I became a member of the best internet business support program in the world and had a website within minutes.
 You can also do this by joining Wealthy Affiliate (WA) for a Free trial week, no financial commitments!
+The link is in my WA review below.

 I have written an extensive personal review on WA, which was established in 2005, and you can read all about there workings, benefits, uniqueness by clicking here.
 Any questions you have, please leave them in the comment section and I will reply within 24 hours.